- More than 1.1 million people are enrolled in Medicare in Minnesota.

 Minnesota law prevents Medigap insurers from imposing pre-existing condition waiting periods if the beneficiary enrolls during their initial six-month open enrollment window.
 For those who apply after that, Medigap insurers are not allowed to impose pre-existing condition waiting periods if the enrollee wasn’t diagnosed or treated for the condition in the 90 days prior to enrolling in the Medigap plan.

-People who aren’t yet 65 can file for Medicare benefits if they’re disabled and have been receiving disability benefits for at least two years, and 13 percent of Minnesota Medicare beneficiaries are under age 65.
+People who aren’t yet 65 can file for Medicare benefits if they’re disabled and have been receiving disability benefits for at least two years, and about 10% of Minnesota Medicare beneficiaries are under age 65.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states — including Minnesota — have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 Minnesota law grants a six-month open enrollment period to anyone who enrolls in Medicare Part B, regardless of age (federal rules only grant this window to people who enroll in Part B and are also at least 65 years old).

 After that six-month window ends, Medigap insurers can use medical underwriting to determine an applicant’s eligibility for coverage.
 Bipartisan legislation was introduced in Minnesota in 2020 (SF3897 and HF4030) that would have required Medigap plans to be guaranteed-issue year-round, but it did not advance out of committee.
 New York and Connecticut are currently the only two states that require insurers to offer ongoing guaranteed-issue access to Medigap plans.